Claire McAuley

 Email:

-Phone: +1 403-237-0275 Ext.
-235
+Phone: +1 403-237-0275

 vCard: Download

-Claire McAuley is a Senior Scientist with Intrinsik Corp.
-She has over 30 years of experience spanning project management, risk assessment and environmental engineering.
-Claire has completed numerous traditional food studies with First Nations, specific to contaminants and food, water and vegetation quality and has provided technical reviews on a variety of environmental and human health risk assessment projects and analytical programs specific to environmental contaminants.
+Claire has completed numerous traditional food quality studies with First Nations, specific to contaminants and food, water and vegetation quality and has provided technical reviews on a variety of environmental and risk assessment projects including analytical programs specific to environmental contaminants.

 Experience Highlights